radule90/CI_PP_3/README.md

 ### Heroku Deployment
 - A requirements.txt file created with pip freeze > requirements.txt.
 - Create a new [Heroku](https://heroku.com/) app, select name and region
+- Add Config Var to Heroku settings, where key is PORT and the value is 8000
 - In Settings, set the buildpacks to Python and NodeJS in that order
 - In Deploy section,  select the Github repository from the menu
 - Link the Heroku app to the Github repository